Slaitroc/RicciPaoliGrisoni/RASD.md

     <!--Selection and Interview Management-->
 26. The system shall allow Companies to create Template Interviews.
 27. The system shall allow Companies to submit Template Interviews to Students they have initiated a Selection Process with.
-28. The system shall allow Students to answer Written Interview questions and submit them. (**)
+28. The system shall allow Students to answer Written Interview questions and submit them. (** - ??)
 29. The system shall allow Companies to manually evaluate Interviews submissions.
 30. The system shall allow Companies to insert the correct answers to a Quiz with the corresponding score to enable automatic evaluation
 31. The system shall allow Students and Companies to monitor the status of their Interviews.
 32. The system shall enable Companies to complete the Interview process by submitting the final outcome to each candidate.
     <!--Feedback and Suggestions for Improvements-->
-33. The system shall collect feedback from both Students and Companies regarding the recommendation and Internship experience.
+33. The system shall collect Feedback from both Students and Companies regarding the recommendation and Internship experience.
-34. The system shall provide suggestions to Students on improving their CVs.
+34. The system shall provide Suggestions to Students on improving their CVs.
-35. The system shall provide suggestions to Companies on improving Internship descriptions.
+35. The system shall provide Suggestions to Companies on improving Internship descriptions.
     <!--Universities Oversight and Complain Management-->
 36. The system shall allow registered Universities to access and monitor Internship data related to their Students.
 37. The system shall provide a platform to Students and Companies to  complain, communicate problems, or provide information about the current status of an Ongoing Internship. (** Communication)